How small businesses can use AR and VR

 What’s the final takeaway?

-With advancements in AR and VR technology, there could be ample opportunities for businesses to explore and implement such tools.
+Understanding what is AR and VR technology and their advancements can give businesses many opportunities to explore and implement them.
 The best practices and techniques for implementing such platforms could differ from one industry to another.
-It might still be arguable whether AR and VR solutions could ever replace reality but —to some extent— they might provide users with a sense of the future of modern technology.
+It might still be arguable whether AR and VR solutions could ever replace reality, but —to some extent— they might provide users with a sense of the future of modern technology.

 This article may refer to products, programs or services that are not available in your country, or that may be restricted under the laws or regulations of your country.
 We suggest that you consult the software provider directly for information regarding product availability and compliance with local laws.